stich86/lpac-libmbim-wrapper/README.md

  'type': 'lpa'}
 ```

-Look at the `delete` notification and relative `seqNumber`, then issue the notification to the remote server to release the profile using this command:
+Look at **profileManagementOperation** type `delete` and take not of `seqNumber` value, then issue the notification command to release the eSIM profile:

-`./wrapper notification process -r 5` <-- this will tell remote SM-DS server to release eUICC profile.
+`./wrapper notification process -r 5` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8939XXXXXXXXXXXXXXX`.
+`./wrapper notification process -r 9` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8931XXXXXXXXXXXXXXX`.

 # Others